-The collection consists of one box of notes, media guides, schedules, programs and other materials related to the men's gymnastics team of the College of William and Mary for the years 1974-2015.
+One box of notes, media guides, schedules, programs and other materials related to the men's gymnastics team for the yearears 1974-2015.
 A majority of the collection is made up of programs, media guides and schedules related to the men's and women's gymnastics teams and the various events they competed in.
 The collection also contains a folder of gym notes from the late 1970s and early 1980s written by long-standing men's team head coach Cliff Gauthier.
 Only one folder in the collection pertains to the women's team while the rest pertain exclusively to the men's team.

 This collection is open to all researchers.
 Manuscript collections and archival records may contain materials with sensitive or confidential information that is protected under federal or state right to privacy laws and regulations, such as the Virginia Public Records Act (Code of Virginia. § 42.1-76-91); and the Virginia Freedom of Information Act (Code of Virginia § 2.2-3705.5).
 Confidential material may include, but is not limited to, educational, medical, and personnel records.
 If sensitive material is found in this collection, please contact a staff member immediately.
 The disclosure of personally identifiable information pertaining to a living individual may have legal consequences for which the College of William and Mary assumes no responsibility.